Birthday: October 29, 1972

-In 1996, she debuted on the big screen in the independent film ‘Far Harbor’.
-In 1997, she began hosting the Lifetime TV magazine series ‘The Dish’ which was a show on popular culture.
+In 1996, she debuted on the big screen in the independent film ‘Far Harbor.’
+In 1997, she began hosting the Lifetime TV magazine series ‘The Dish,’ which was a show based on popular culture.

-In 1998, she played the intense role of an abused school track star in the NBC’s made-for-TV movie ‘Race against fear: A Moment of Truth’.
-In the year 2000, she landed a major break in Diane Keaton’s ‘Hanging Up’ and then ventured into comedy as a regular on MTV series ‘The Lyricist Lounge’.
+In 1998, she played the role of an abused school track star in NBC’s made-for-TV movie ‘Race Against Fear: A Moment of Truth.’
+In the year 2000, she landed a major role in Diane Keaton’s ‘Hanging Up’ and then ventured into comedy as a regular on MTV series ‘The Lyricist Lounge.’

-In 2007, she starred in HBO production ‘Life Support’ alongside her brother Evan Ross and Queen Latifah.
-Her other movies during this time include Tyler Perry’s theatrical movie ‘Daddy’s Little Girls’ (2007) and ‘Labor Pains’ (2009) featuring Lindsay Lohan.
+In 2007, she starred in the HBO production ‘Life Support’ alongside Queen Latifah and her brother Evan Ross.
+Her other movies during this time include Tyler Perry’s theatrical movie ‘Daddy’s Little Girls’ (2007) and ‘Labor Pains’ (2009), which starred Lindsay Lohan.

-Post the ‘Girlfriends’ series which ended in 2008, she appeared in various series including ‘CSI: Crime Scene Investigation’ and BET’s ‘Reed Between the Lines’ where she starred opposite Malcolm-Jamal Warner in 2011.
+After ‘Girlfriends’ ended in 2008, she appeared in various series, including ‘CSI: Crime Scene Investigation’ and BET’s ‘Reed Between the Lines,’ in which she starred opposite Malcolm-Jamal Warner in 2011.

-Tracee Ellis Ross continued her trysts with various dimensions of acting.
-She appeared in the short film anthology ‘Five’ (2011) on Lifetime which was focused on breast cancer awareness and in stage productions in New York and Los Angeles of ‘Love, Loss and What I Wore’.
+Tracee Ellis Ross continued experimenting with different kinds of roles.
+She appeared in the short anthology film ‘Five’ (2011), which focuses on breast cancer awareness.
+She then appeared in the stage productions of ‘Love, Loss and What I Wore.’
 She also co-hosted ‘Black Girls Rock,’ a BET award show, in 2013.

 Continue Reading Below

-Tracee Ellis Ross is famous for her role of one of the protagonists in the hit television series ‘Girlfriends’.
-The series aired for almost a decade with over 170 episodes, making her famous and winning her many accolades.
+Tracee Ellis Ross is famous for her role in the hit television series ‘Girlfriends.’
+The series aired for almost a decade with over 170 episodes, making her popular.
+She also received many accolades for her role.